-■NOTE: Refer to the appropriate specifications in Feeler Gauge Procedure sub-section for the proper valve/tappet clearance.
+■NOTE: Refer to the appropriate specifications in CHECKING for the proper valve/tappet clearance.

-■NOTE: Rotating the valve adjuster dial counter-clockwise will open the valve/tappet clearance by 0.05 mm (0.002 in.) per mark.
+■NOTE: Rotating the valve adjuster dial counterclockwise will open the valve/tappet clearance by 0.05 mm (0.002 in.) per mark.

-- E. While holding the adjuster dial at the proper clearance setting, tighten the jam nut securely with the valve adjuster handle. - F. Rotate the engine 270° to the TDC position of the rear cylinder; then repeat steps A-E for the rear cylinder.
+- While holding the adjuster dial at the proper clearance setting, tighten the jam nut securely with the valve adjuster handle.

+F. On the 1000, rotate the engine 270° to the TDC position of the rear cylinder (the stamped "R" must be visible); then repeat steps A-E for the rear cylinder.